valda-z/aks-netcore-playground/README.md

 This demo contains helm templates and description of k8s use-cases which can be used with .Net Core dockerized services (linux based containers).

+## Prerequisites
+* you have to be familiar with VSTS and Visual Studio 2017
+* Windows 10
+ * Visual Studio 2017
+ * installed "Bash on Ubuntu on Windows"
+ * installed docker for windows
+ * installed Azure CLI in Bash on Ubuntu - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest
+ * installed helm in Bash on Ubuntu on Windows" - https://github.com/kubernetes/helm/blob/master/docs/install.md

 ## Demonstrated scenario:
 * automatically create infrastructure environment AKS (kubernetes), ACR.
 * deploy nginx-ingerss controller to kubernetes cluster for future use